RWS/studio-api-docs/apiconcepts/batchtasks/processing_files_and_application_logic.md

 How to trigger the batch task
 ---------------------------
 Go back to the **MyCustomBatchTask.cs** class.
-This class is triggered when the user decides to run the batch task.
+This class is triggered when you decide to run the batch task.
 This class inherits from the following abstract class:

 # [The Abstract Task Class](#tab/tabid-1)
 [!code-csharp[MyCustomBatchTask](code_samples/MyCustomBatchTask.cs#L30-L31 "The Abstract Task Class")]